Caltech-IPAC/spherex-archive-documentation/documentation/index.md

 ## SPHEREx Data Access

-IRSA serves SPHEREx data both on premises at IPAC and in the cloud via Amazon Web Services (AWS).
+IRSA serves SPHEREx data from on premises at IPAC.
 IRSA provides layered access to these data to support a variety of use cases and users.
 These layers include:

 * **Browsable Directories:** SPHEREx on-premises data products are laid out in directories that can be navigated with standard web browsers.
-* **Cloud Access:** SPHEREx data are available in Amazon Web Services (AWS) Open Data Repository (ODR).
 * **Application Program Interfaces:** IRSA provides SPHEREx data access APIs that are compliant with International Virtual Observatory Alliance (IVOA) standards.
 * **Python Packages:** SPHEREx data at IRSA are accessible via the Python packages pyvo and astroquery
 * **SPHEREx Data Explorer:** IRSA provides a web-based Graphical User Interface (GUI) that makes it easy to search for, visualize, and download SPHEREx data.